dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

   appended to the user's supplementary groups.
 When no groups are assigned then the system's default primary group will be used [#f3]_.

-- `id`: The user id of this account.
+- `id`: The numeric user id of this account.

 - `pwdformat`: The format in which `password` is provided, either `plain` or `encrypted` (the latter is the default).